-NOTICE: Do not use this connection for further phones!
+Do not use this connection for further OpenScape Desk Phone CP or OpenStage phones!

-NOTICE: Removing the power from the phone or a phone reset/reboot will result in the temporary loss of the network connection to the PC port.
+Removing the power from the phone or a phone reset/reboot will result in the temporary loss of the network connection to the PC port.

 When PC port autoMDIX is enabled, the switch determines automatically whether a regular MDI connector or a MDI-X (crossover) connector is needed, and configures the connector accordingly.